nextcloud/documentation/admin_manual/installation/example_rockylinux.rst

 PHP
 ---

-.. note:: Rocky Linux 9 doesn't come with packages for the redis and imagick php extensions.
+.. note:: RHEL 9 and its downstream Operating Systems do not come with packages for the redis and imagick php extensions.
     Those can either be installed using pecl.
 Apart from the official PHP packages there are 3rdparty repositories available at ``https://rpms.remirepo.net``.
 Using remirepo you can also install the latest PHP version instead of the standard shipped one.